lululxvi/deepxde/docs/demos/pinn_forward/poisson.1d.pointsetoperator.rst

 This description goes through the implementation of a solver for the above described Poisson equation step-by-step.
 First, modules setting is the same as Possion equation in 1D with Dirichlet boundary conditions.
 More details can be found in this page.

-.. _Possion equation in 1D with Dirichlet boundary conditions: https://github.com/lululxvi/deepxde/blob/master/docs/demos/poisson.1d.dirichlet.rst.
+.. _Possion equation in 1D with Dirichlet/PointSetOperator boundary conditions: https://github.com/lululxvi/deepxde/blob/master/docs/demos/poisson.1d.pointsetoperator.rst.

 The DeepXDE and TensorFlow (``tf``) modules are imported: